operator-framework/rukpak/docs/bundles/plain.md

 ## Overview

-This document is meant to define the helm bundle format as a reference for those publishing helm bundles for use with RukPak.
+This document is meant to define the `plain` bundle format as a reference for those publishing `plain` bundles for use with RukPak.
 For more information on the concept of a bundle, click [here](https://github.com/operator-framework/rukpak#bundle).

 A plain bundle is simply a collection of static, arbitrary, Kubernetes YAML manifests in a given directory.